yort-feng/aliyun-serverless-sample/README.md

 # Reflection
-An example of web application, it demonstrates how to setup your own Serverless Application by using Function, Tablestore, Api-gateway and OSS, all of them are provided by Alibaba Cloud.
+An example of web application, it demonstrates how to setup your own Serverless Application by using Function, Tablestore(OTS), Api-gateway and OSS, all of them are provided by Alibaba Cloud.
 ## Quick Start

 1. **[Registe for an Aliyun account](https://account.aliyun.com/register/register.htm)**